UFC Fight Night: Rockhold vs Bisping: Predictions & Analysis

 A few statistical edges stand out.
 Zachrich throws significantly more leather — a 4.4 sig. strike per minute gap.
 Zachrich is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Kelly has tighter striking defense, making opponents miss more often.

-**The Pick: Luke Zachrich over Daniel Kelly.** The model gives Zachrich a slight nod at 62% — this could easily go either way.
-Notably, the betting market has Kelly at 27% implied while our model sees 38% — a 11-point disagreement that could signal value.
+The Pick: Luke Zachrich over Daniel Kelly.
+We're leaning Zachrich here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Kelly at 27% implied while our model sees 33% — a 6-point disagreement that could signal value.

 Marcus Brimage vs Jumabieke Tuerxun